iOHYES/CreditScore/README.md

 6. Dark mode support.

 ## Software And Technologies:
-* MacOS : Big Sur (11.0.1)
+* MacOS: Big Sur (11.0.1)
-* Xcode: 12.3
+* XCode: 12.3
 * Minimum iOS version: 14.0
 * Swift: 5
 * SwiftUI

 ## Setup:
-To run this project, open the ClearScore.xcodeproj in Xcode and you should be able to run it on the desired simulator without any changes(iPhone).
+To run this project, open the ClearScore.xcodeproj in XCode and you should be able to run it on the desired simulator without any changes(iPhone).
 You will need to configure your development team in the app target's **"Signing & Capabilities"** tab in order to run it on real device.

 ## Approach: